-This page will provide you with an overview of the passenger rail travel options available in the Pioneer Valley region of Western Massachusetts.
+This page provides an overview of passenger rail travel options in the Pioneer Valley region of Western Massachusetts.

-North-south service in the valley is provided by Amtrak’s Vermonter service which travels through the region once a day in each direction in the afternoon.
+North-south service in the valley is provided by Amtrak’s Vermonter train — which stops locally in Springfield, Holyoke, Northampton and Greenfield — once a day in each direction in the afternoon.

-For further local details, including connections, click on one of the pages listed below for the station that you would like to travel to or from.
+For local details — including parking — click on one of the pages listed below for the station that you would like to travel to or from.

 Windsor Locks, CT (if you live in/near Agawam or Longmeadow)